frizb/Windows-Privilege-Escalation/README.md

 ```

 ## Uploading files to the Windows machine
-Most of the time we will want to upload a file to the Windows machine in order to speed up our enumeration or to privilege escalate.
+Sometimes we will want to upload a file to the Windows machine in order to speed up our enumeration or to privilege escalate.
+Often you will find that uploading files is not needed in many cases if you are able to execute PowerShell that is hosted on a remote webserver (we will explore this more in the upgrading Windows Shell, Windows Enumeration and Windows Exploits sections).
+Uploading files increased the chances of being detected by antivirus and leaves unnecssary data trail behind.
 We will look at 4 ways of uploading files to a remote Windows machine from Kali Linux:
 1. VBScript HTTP Downloader
 2. PowerShell HTTP Downloader